aakash555/pic_share_node/readme.md

   We have defined base Validations structure currently.
 This can be expanded for Auth related updates to request object and more validations.

   ### ORM
   ORM configuration & Entities are defined here.
 We have kept the DB in sync for now.
-This can be changed to migration driven updates to DB structure.
+This can be changed to migration driven updates

   ### Routes
   All the Main API routes with their controler and Middleware are defined in Routes